amhhernandez/nodejs-module-creator/README.md

-## Experimental scaffolder 🚀
+# Experimental scaffolder 🚀

-This is an experimental bash script that helps to create new endpoints with some common resources a developer always create, with a code base.
-As a plus, it detects empty projects and helps to create a configuration file with the following features:
+## Description

-* A basic jwt configuration and database configurations.
+This is an experimental bash script that helps to create new endpoints with some common resources a developer always create, with a base code.
+As a plus, it detects whether your project is not a Node JS app and runs `npm init` for you.

-* A database configuration (for now we support mysql).
+## How to start

 Run `./module-creator.sh <module_name>` under `helpers` directory.